 8. Plan for semesters in advance

 Planning your semesters in advance is extremely important because it helps you graduate on time.

 In general, a 4-year college degree should be completed within 4 years.
 However, you would be surprised to find out the number of college students who spend 5 years plus in college trying to complete their degree.

 Now for some of these students, spending over 4 years to complete their college degrees isn’t entirely their fault or isn’t their fault at all, but for some it is.

-Thankfully, by planning for each semester in college in advance a college student can dramatically reduce the risk of this happening to them.
+Thankfully, by planning for each semester in college in advance a college students can dramatically reduce the risk of this happening to them.

 Planning for a semester in advance ensures you take all course prerequisites at the right time in order to graduate on time.